agarithm/calling-card/src/index.md

 #### Signal Flare: Let your analytics tell your story

-It was a simple observation that lead me to build <a href="https://signalflare.app/" target="_blank">Signal Flare</a>.
+It was a simple observation that led me to build <a href="https://signalflare.app/" target="_blank">Signal Flare</a>.
 Tracking the SEO actions taken through to their effects on our marketing dashboards was exceedingly difficult.
 A new campaign would be launched and a week or two later identifying the campaign on the charts in our analytics dashboard would be a real chore.
 It gets worse as you move from tool to tool: Google Analytics, ahrefs, Semrush, etc.

 Signal Flare centralizes your annotations so that everywhere you go, your charts are augmented with your notes.
 Now it's easy to see where a campaign starts or ends in all of dashboards.